tshepang/blog-movies/content/movies/2014 movie review.rst

 My **favorite performance** is by `Laurence R. Harvey`__ as the disgusting (and evil) security guard in `The Human Centipede 2`_.
 However, the **best male performance** is by `Michael Shannon`__ in `The Iceman`_ followed by Anothony Hopkins in `Red 2`_.
-In third place is Michael Shannon (again) in `Premium Rush`_, and fourth place is Brad Pitt in `The Counselor`_.
+In third place is Geoffrey Rush in `The Book Thief`_, followed by Michael Shannon (repeat appearance) in `Premium Rush`_.
+Fifth place is taken by Brad Pitt in `The Counselor`_.

 The **best female performance** was given by `Susanne Lothar`__ in `Funny Games`_, followed by `Julia Louis-Dreyfus`__ in `Enough Said`_.
+In third place is Emily Watson in `The Book Thief`_.

 cast